sairaatta/conquer_chess/docs/rulebook/README.md

 8.1.1    In the course of play each player is required to record his/her own moves and those of his/her opponent in the correct manner, move after move, as clearly and legibly as possible, in one of the following ways:

-8.1.1.1    by writing in the algebraic notation (Appendix C), on the paper ‘scoresheet’ prescribed for the competition.
+8.1.1.1    by writing in the algebraic notation (Appendix C), on the paper ‘scoresheet' prescribed for the competition.

-8.1.1.2    by entering moves on the FIDE certified ‘electronic scoresheet’ prescribed for the competition.
+8.1.1.2    by entering moves on the FIDE certified ‘electronic scoresheet' prescribed for the competition.

 8.1.2    It is forbidden to record the moves in advance, unless the player is claiming a draw according to Article 9.2, or 9.3 or adjourning a game according to Guidelines I.1.1

-8.1.3    A player may reply to his/her opponent’s move before recording it, if he/she so wishes.
+8.1.3    A player may reply to his/her opponent's move before recording it, if he/she so wishes.
 He/She must record his/her previous move before making another.

 8.1.4    The scoresheet shall be used only for recording the moves, the times of the clocks, offers of a draw, matters relating to a claim and other relevant data.